cathaloraghallaigh/ATC/README.md

 If you use this repository or data, please cite:

 Ó Raghallaigh, C. (2025).
 From Pockets to Products: A Data-Driven Framework for Classification of Monoterpene Synthase Product Preferences.
 ChemRxiv. https://doi.org/10.26434/chemrxiv-2025-mf4xs

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this work with appropriate attribution.
+See the LICENSE
+ file for full terms.